TE KURA O WHAKAOHORAHI

 Our school’s contact hours are 8:30 am to 3:00 pm.
 Outside these hours, classrooms are not open and teachers are not available to supervise children, as this time is needed for teachers’ preparation and meetings.
 School starts at 9:00 am, the morning tea break is from 10:45 to 11:15 am, and the lunch break is from 12:30 to 1:30 pm.

 LUNCH AND MORNING TEA

-Children are supervised while they eat at the beginning of morning tea time and lunchtime, before going to play.
+Children are supervised while they eat at the beginning of the morning tea break and at the end of the lunch break.
 We encourage the children to eat their healthy and filling food.
 We promote healthy eating at school and have a no-sugary-treats-or-drinks guideline.
 Duty teachers also supervise the children while they play during morning tea and lunch breaks.
 Explain to your child that they can approach the duty teachers if they have any problems.

 Please make the classroom teacher and the office aware if your child has any medical condition.
 If your child may require medication to be dispensed at school, please hand the medication, with clear instructions, to Fiona in the school office.
 No medication is given without parent/caregiver approval.
 Staff members have basic First Aid skills.

 PARENT HELP AND VOLUNTEERS